adrientetar/kotlin-ufo/README.md

 - Writing tests: we can port some tests from [fontTools.ufoLib], and perhaps write to a [virtual filesystem][jimfs] to keep the tests fast to run.
-- Set up continuous integration: to run tests and compute code coverage.
-- Adding support to read/write more things (but it would be kinda cool to add tests first 😀)
+- Adding support to read/write more things (and it would be kinda cool to add tests 😀)

 If you want to make a non-trivial contribution, consider coordinating with me and sharing design details beforehand if applicable.
 Thanks!